FREE CHRISTIAN REPRINT ARTICLES

 As long as we attempt to pay Almighty God with our own currency in order to get what we think we deserve, the job of his Holy Spirit will be to convince us exactly what it is we actually do deserve, which is God's righteous judgment.
 We will never learn to rest in Jesus when we are striving to save ourselves.
 The prophet Isaiah wrote "We have all become like one who is unclean, and all our righteous deeds are like a polluted garment.
 We all fade like a leaf, and our iniquities, like the wind, take us away," (Isaiah 64:6 ESV).

-Christ has accomplished everything needed to save our souls from judgment, and to live a righteous life.
-When we believe His word, receiving Jesus Christ into our lives freely as our Savior and our Lord, we will experience this all surpassing grace.
+Christ has accomplished everything needed to save our souls from judgment, and to live a life pleasing to God.
+When we believe His word, receiving Jesus Christ into our lives freely as Savior and Lord, we experience His all surpassing grace.
 For "as many as received him, to them gave he power to become the sons of God, even to them that believe on his name," (John 1:12 KJV).

 Toni Babcock is author of The Stone Writer, Christian Fiction for Young Readers and Teens.

 If you died today, are you absolutely certain that you would go to heaven?
 You can be!
 Click here and TRUST JESUS NOW

 Like reading Christian Articles?
 Check out some more options.
 Read articles in Main Site Articles, Most Read Articles or our highly acclaimed Challenge Articles.
 Read Great New Release Christian Books for FREE in our Free Reads for Reviews Program.
 Or enter a keyword for a topic in the search box to search our articles.